vatlab/vat-docs/content/Documentation/vtools Commands/phenotype.md

 The `vtools phenotype --from_file` command identifies a sample by its name but it can also identify a sample by a combination of sample name and file name because not all samples have names.
 The basic form of this command imports phenotype by sample names from a tab or comma delimited file.

-(:toggleexample Examples: Create a new project:) To illustrate the use of this command, let's start a new project and import some variants/genotypes
+<details><summary> Examples: Create a new project</summary> To illustrate the use of this command, let's start a new project and import some variants/genotypes